 I have been an independent investigator at McGill University since 1997 and a full professor at the university since 2009.
 The research interests include post-translational modifications, gene regulation, chromatin, cell signaling, mouse development, and human diseases.

 Professor of Statistical Ecology at the Institute of Arctic and Marine Biology of UiT The Arctic University of Norway.
 Associate Editor of "Methods in Ecology and Evolution" and "Wildlife Biology", and former associate editors of Ecology and Ecology Letters.

 Professor of Molecular and Cellular Biology and Dean at the Graduate School of Biostudies, Kyoto University.
 Receipt of the 1998 Prize of Princess Takamatsu Cancer Research Fund (Tokyo).

 Deputy Chief, Laboratory of Experimental Immunology, Frederick National Laboratory for Cancer Research.
 Past President, International Society for Interferon and Cytokine Research (2004-2005) and past Chair of the Immunology Division of the American Society for Microbiolgy.
 Two time recipient of the NIH Director's Award for Mentoring and in 2006 he received the National Public Service Award.

-Professor at Department of Psychology in Nanjing Normal University.
-Working on physiology and synaptic plasticity of midbrain dopamine neurons, in the context of psychiatric diseases.
+Professor at School of Psychology in Nanjing Normal University.
+Working on physiological bases of neurological and psychiatric diseases.